Alzheimer's and Sleep: How Alzheimer's Can Alter the Sleep Cycle

 - Sundowning.
 Restlessness in the late afternoon and evening hours.
 The setting sun can cause agitation, and some people will become irritated as they pace nervously and resist sleep.

 - Sleeping for long stretches.
 You might notice your loved one begins to nod off more during the day, and is ready to hit the hay long before their usual bedtime.
-Sleeping for 10 to 12 hours at a time isn’t unheard of.
+Sleeping for 10 to 12 hours at a time is not unheard of.

 In general, the types of sleep disruptions change as Alzheimer’s progresses.
 The early stages usually bring more sleep: longer stretches of shuteye, more naps, or nearly constant drowsiness.
 In later stages, many people will want to sleep during the day and stay awake through the night.